declanvk/zombeans-server/docs/json-specs.md

 ## Player Joined (4)
-Sent from server to web client when a player joins.
-Packet include ALL currently joined players.
+Sent from server to host when a player joins.
+Packet includes ALL currently joined players.

 ```json
 {